ocaml/tuareg/README.md

   [electric-indent-mode]: https://www.gnu.org/software/emacs/manual/html_node/emacs/Indent-Convenience.html

+- Tuareg respects you default commenting style.
+However, in OCaml, commenting a region is usually done with a single multi-line comment and without leading stars on each line.
+You can have that behavior in OCaml buffers by setting:

+        (add-hook 'tuareg-mode-hook
+                  (lambda()
+                    (setq-local comment-style 'multi-line)
+                    (setq-local comment-continue "   ")))

 - Syntax highlighting has 3 levels.
 You can select the one you prefer by setting [font-lock-maximum-decoration][] from `0` to `2`.
 By default, [font-lock-maximum-decoration][] is set to `t` which